swap-pakhare/setup-ovpl-centos/README.md

 This is will install OVPL and all its dependencies.
 After this completes, reboot the system to make sure you are booted into the OpenVZ kernel.
-Then, start the OVPL services.
+Then, start the OVPL services. (run make from /root/ovpl/src)